Source code for delphin.tfs

 """Raised on invalid feature structure operations."""

-[docs] def get(self, key, default=None): """ Return the value for *key* if it exists, otherwise *default*. """ try: val = self[key] except KeyError: val = default return val
+[docs] def get(self, key: str, default: Any = None) -> Any: """ Return the value for *key* if it exists, otherwise *default*. """ try: val = self[key] except KeyError: val = default return val

-def _is_notable(self): """ Notability determines if the FeatureStructure should be listed as the value of a feature or if the feature should just "pass through" its avm to get the next value.
+def _is_notable(self) -> bool: """ Notability determines if the FeatureStructure should be listed as the value of a feature or if the feature should just "pass through" its avm to get the next value.
 A notable FeatureStructure is one with more than one sub-feature. """ return self._avm is None or len(self._avm) != 1